When the User Becomes Bored, Your Page is Too Long

 Let the Audience’s Goals Organize Your Content

 Focus first on whether the content addresses the audience’s needs and questions.
 Define your audience, and then ask yourself, does this content answer their questions?
-This might seem overly simple but is a crucial step.
+This might seem overly simple, but it is a crucial step.

-For example, do prospective students really need to know the department mission, vision, and values?
+For example, do prospective students really need to know the department’s mission, vision, and values?
 Challenge your assumptions.
 Even if a faculty member or current student seeks that content, would a prospect?

-Now that we know the audience and agree that the content is necessary, let’s break down a couple other key parts to any webpage, regardless of length.
+Now that we know the audience and agree that the content is necessary, let’s break down a couple of other key parts of any webpage, regardless of length.

 About 60% of users will scroll 90% of the page.
 Once you exclude those that immediately bounce, this is a fairly strong scroll pattern.
 The question is, do they pause to consume the content?